-In most cases, the Tribunal will tell you what their decision is at the hearing.
+In most cases, the Tribunal will tell the Applicant what their decision is at the hearing.
 On limited occasions the Tribunal may not be able to make their decision at the hearing and the Applicant will receive their decision at a later time.
-A written notice advising of the Tribunal’s decision will also be sent to you via email or post.
+A written notice advising of the Tribunal’s decision will also be sent to the Applicant via email or post.

 Should an Examination Authority be issued, a copy of the Authority will be provided to the stated authorised mental health service to carry out an assessment within 7 days.
 The Tribunal is not responsible for carrying out the assessment.
 The Applicant may be contacted by the authorised mental health service if further information or assistance is required.

 If the Applicant would like to know the reasons for the Tribunal’s decision, they can request a written statement of reasons.
-You will find further information on how to request statement of reasons on the back of the decision notice or alternatively the Tribunal office can be contacted.
+Applicants can find further information on how to request statement of reasons on the back of the decision notice or by clicking here.

-The Tribunal’s decision regarding an Application for Examination Authority cannot be appealed to the Mental Health Court.
+The Tribunal’s decision regarding an application for EA cannot be appealed to the Mental Health Court.
 However, if appropriate, the Applicant my wish to submit a new application for consideration by the Tribunal.